 This began my banking operations career.
 Chris and I became roommates and I worked at the bank for a time (I truly can’t remember how long!) and then decided I should go to community college and learn about computer operations.
 So off to study about computers and I’ll tell you one of the courses was about coding..
 That did NOT click with me.. the whole idea of flow charts and how to tell a computer how to behave was not in my wheelhouse.
 I struggled with that aspect of it (although it makes sense now!) and one day someone came into class stating a place he worked at was looking for a computer operator to work nights.

 Now, remember, I always stated I was an instant gratification kinda gal, so I thought to myself that since I’m going to school for operations, what better opportunity than to get a job doing what I’m going to school for!
 How great would that be!
 Yep, you guessed it, I got the job and left school.
 I worked 3rd shift and truly enjoyed it.
-I learned a lot then the company got bought out by a computer company in Arlington Heights and I was going to be working there.
+I learned a lot.
+We were bought out by an Arlington Heights outfit and all operations moved.
 It was exciting, I was moving up and would be working days!

 Ok, is there a connection here?